angeldollface/3lights/README.markdown

 - Upload to GitHub.
 - Deployment on GitHub Pages.

+### Version 1.1.0

+- Migrated the project to React.js.
+- Better and faster performance.

 ## NOTE :scroll:

 - *3 Lights :bulb: :heart_on_fire:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*